AFialkowski/SimRepeat/README.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-Each effect in the model was again found to be statistically significant at the *α* = 0.001 level.
+Each effect in the model was again found to be statistically significant at the alpha = 0.001 level.

-The variance of the random intercept and time slope were slightly overestimated, and their correlation was underestimated.
+The variance and correlation of the random intercept and time slope were well estimated.

 Now, compare betas used in simulation to those returned by `lmer`: